EDIorg/ezCatalog/README.md

 ### Autocomplete

-Autocomplete is currently supported for the creator and taxonomy input fields.
+Autocomplete is currently supported for the creator, taxonomy, and project input fields.
 Try typing a couple of characters into the creator box of the demo page and see what happens.

 Autocomplete requires creating a list of possible choices, which is automatically generated each time the GitHub Actions workflow `build_catalog` runs.